-In August 2016, with the assistance of Compensia, our compensation committee reviewed and updated its compensation peer group.
+In October 2017, due in part on developments with our connective tissue growth factor program and a substantial increase in company valuation, with the assistance of Compensia, our compensation committee reviewed and updated the compensation peer group.
 In revising the compensation peer group, the following criteria were observed in identifying comparable companies:

-- similar industry biotechnology or pharmaceuticals; - FDA phase of lead product candidate Phase III (preferred) or newly commercial; - similar revenue size less than ~2.0x our last four fiscal quarters revenue (under \$390 million);

-- similar market capitalization ~0.3x to ~3.0x our market capitalization (\$350 million to 3.2 billion); - headcount $\sim 1/3$ to 3.0x our headcount (120 to 1,000 employees); - therapeutic area companies with an anemia, lung/liver, or oncology product focus; and - substantial ongoing clinical research activities.
+- similar industry biotechnology or pharmaceuticals; - FDA phase of lead product candidate Phase III (preferred) or newly commercial; - similar revenue size less than ~2.0x our last four fiscal quarters revenue (under \$535 million); - similar market capitalization 1/3~3.0x our market capitalization (\$980 million to 8.79 billion); - headcount $\sim 1/3$ to 3.0x our headcount (120 to 1,100 employees); - therapeutic area companies with an anemia, lung/liver, or oncology product focus; and - substantial ongoing clinical research activities.

-Following the consultation with Compensia, our compensation committee approved the following compensation peer group for use during the remainder of 2016:
+Following the consultation with Compensia, our compensation committee approved the following compensation peer group for use during the remainder of 2017: